 - Usually do NOT involve a genuine, fully-accredited Australia private hospital theatre

-- Maybe a Day Surgery centre or a back room of a clinic with lower standards
+- Either a Day Surgery centre or a back room of a clinic with lower standards

 - Typically a doctor but NOT being done an experienced Specialist Plastic Surgeon